vmware-archive/robolectric-gem/README.md

 customized failure message.

 When pushing code or submitting pull requests from your fork, please follow the existing code style, naming conventions, and project organization as already established for the project.
-Please always include unit tests for your new matchers and, if possible, an example of using your matcher in the included sample app's tests.
+Please always include unit tests for your new matchers.
+Please also don't forget to add an example of using your new matcher to the included sample app's tests.
+These act as an integeration test and also ensure that you did not forget to regenerate Expect.java.

 ### License